-Join Gini von Courter for an in-depth discussion in this video Scheduling a meeting in Outlook 2013, part of Up and Running with Skype for Business.
+Join Gini von Courter for an in-depth discussion in this video Scheduling a meeting in Outlook 2013, part of Learning Skype for Business.

 - The meetings that we created earlier were the meet now type of meetings.
 Impromptu, adhoc meetings where we wanted to have a conversation with one or more people, and we just invited them to Skype for Business, to have that conversation.
 This is the first of a series of movies about formal meetings, meetings that we schedule ahead of time where we check people's calendars and see if they're available.
 Where people indicate that they will or will not be able to attend.
 And there are three ways that you can schedule those meetings in Skype for Business.

 The first, and in my opinion the best, is in Outlook 2013.
 If you have Outlook 2013, this is your tool.
 Notice that Outlook is aware that I have Skype for Business.
 Because it says New Skype Meeting right here, and I'm going to click and open up a new Skype Meeting and down below there is information about the Skype Meeting, and it's about my login here.
 You don't want to type below this dashed line.
 Let's start by inviting some people.
 I'm going to click the two button, and I'm not sure why I'm looking at my Offline Address Book.

 Let's look at our Global Address Book and I am inviting Drew, and I am inviting Wendy to this meeting, so there they both are.
 You can actually see that Drew's offline, Wendy's inactive right now, and this meeting is going to be held later on today, and we're actually going to do it in Drew's timezone, he's in Hawaii right now, so I'm going to just change the timezone.
 Again all of the features that I have going for me in Outlook, because we're going to have this after-hours for him, which is at 5:00 PM his time.